 2 minutes 48 seconds| Like Lavender Raygun Sequence and Hummingbird Colossus, a simple melody enters a valley of peripheral effects.

 The time stamp for creation is 3/30/10, and this may have been the first composition I shared with my new girlfriend.
-She was more taken with Corn in My Poop.
+She liked Corn in My Poop better.

 Novel-in-Progress, excerpt 29| The investigation in the brothel continues: